Generational Curses exposed

 Many people today don’t even know their father, never mind their grandfather or their great grandfather.
 How would such people know the sin or bondage that these relatives committed?
 Frankly, when a man or woman comes to Christ the generational chains are immediately broke.
 Most Christians I know who struggle choose to live under condemnation in the past rather than victory in the future.
 Notwithstanding, Galatians 4:9 says, “But now, after that ye have known God, or rather are known of God, how turn ye again to the weak and beggarly elements, whereunto ye desire again to be in bondage?”

-Don’t let the devil have you concentrate upon the bondage, rather, concentrate upon the victory of Calvary.
-Many of the people teaching this alternative teaching (from my experience) are people who are theological naïve, who know nothing of the biblical teaching on this great subject.
+Don’t let the devil have you concentrate upon the bondage of past failures; rather, concentrate upon the victory of Calvary.
+Many of the people teaching this alternative teaching (from my experience) are people who are theological naïve.
+They know nothing of the biblical teaching on this great subject.
 They misapply Scripture and put men into bondage who were once set free at Calvary.
 They dangerously apply the curses of the wicked to the just.

-Hebrews 2:14 says, “Forasmuch then as the children are partakers of flesh and blood, he also himself likewise took part of the same; that through death he (Christ) <color=red>might destroy him that had the power of death, that is, the devil.
-And <color=blue>deliver them who through fear of death were all their lifetime subject to bondage.”
+Hebrews 2:14 says, “Forasmuch then as the children are partakers of flesh and blood, he also himself likewise took part of the same; that through death he (Christ) might destroy him that had the power of death, that is, the devil.
+And deliver them who through fear of death were all their lifetime subject to bondage.”

 Every curse and/or sin that was over the believer’s life was powerfully broken at that place called Calvary – thus setting the captive completely free.
 Notwithstanding, one can’t break a curse over another’s life in our lineage whilst they personally desire to live under the bondage of that sin.
 In reality, they must personally come to the Lord Jesus Christ in true repentance.
 However, that rebellion no longer carries any power over the blood-bought believer’s life.